nikhilnagaraju/Random-Kan-Fact-API/README.md

 A simple REST API to fetch random kannada fact.
 The API is hosted on [Heroku](https://heroku.com) at [https://random-kan-fact.herokuapp.com/](https://random-kan-fact.herokuapp.com/) with a remote db hosted on [mlab](https://mlab.com).

-Random fact can be fetched instantly with the endpoint:
+Random kannada fact with a [json structure](#get-random-fact) can be fetched instantly with this endpoint:
 [https://random-kan-fact.herokuapp.com/random](https://random-kan-fact.herokuapp.com/random)